Technician Jobs at OhioHealth with Visa Sponsorship

 Which visa types does OhioHealth commonly sponsor for Technician roles?

-OhioHealth sponsors a range of visa types for Technician positions, including H-1B, TN (for Canadian and Mexican nationals in qualifying occupations), F-1 OPT and CPT for students in clinical training, J-1 for exchange visitors, and Green Card pathways under EB-2 and EB-3.
+OhioHealth sponsors a range of visa types for Technician positions, including H-1B, TN visa (for Canadian and Mexican nationals in qualifying occupations), F-1 OPT and CPT for students in clinical training, J-1 visa for exchange visitors, and Green Card pathways under EB-2 and EB-3.
 The right option depends on your nationality, degree field, and the specific Technician role.
 Not every visa type applies to every position, so confirm eligibility before applying.

 What qualifications does OhioHealth expect for Technician roles?